castep-docs/castep-docs/docs/documentation/Groundstate/dftd.md

       Default is `FALSE`

-Note that the specific parameters found here: http://schooner.chem.dal.ca/wiki/XDM are might not be directly transferable to CASTEP and careful further testing is necessary.
+Note that if you wish to experiment with these values, for example to test a new functional, then careful further testing is necessary.

 #### Other Schemes
 **`SEDC_SCHEME : OBS`** # (Ortmann, Bechstedt and Schmidt)<a name="OBS"></a>